Which Institutions Own Shares In Relay Therapeutics Inc. (RLAY)?

-Relay Therapeutics Inc. (NASDAQ: RLAY) is -34.87% lower on its value in year-to-date trading and has touched a low of $12.65 and a high of $36.63 in the current 52-week trading range.
+Relay Therapeutics Inc. (NASDAQ: RLAY) is -41.58% lower on its value in year-to-date trading and has touched a low of $12.65 and a high of $36.59 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The RLAY stock was last observed hovering at around $19.02 in the last trading session, with the day’s gains setting it 0.98% off its average median price target of $39.50 for the next 12 months.
-It is also 55.56% off the consensus price target high of $45.00 offered by 11 analysts, but current levels are -25.0% lower than the price target low of $16.00 for the same period.
+The RLAY stock was last observed hovering at around $18.20 in the last trading session, with the day’s loss setting it -0.26% off its average median price target of $39.50 for the next 12 months.
+It is also 60.13% off the consensus price target high of $45.00 offered by 11 analysts, but current levels are -12.13% lower than the price target low of $16.00 for the same period.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal